A look at foreign military bases across the Persian Gulf

 SAUDI ARABIA

-The U.S. pulled troops out of Saudi Arabia in the wake of the Sept.
+The U.S. pulled troops out of Saudi Arabia after the Sept.
 11 terror attacks and the 2003 invasion of Iraq.
 Al-Qaida leader Osama bin Laden long criticized the presence of American forces there.
 This summer, U.S. officials said fighter aircraft, air defense missiles and likely more than 500 American troops would return to Riyadh’s Prince Sultan Air Base over tensions with Iran.
 U.S. special operations troops also reportedly have assisted Saudi forces along its border with war-torn Yemen.

 UNITED ARAB EMIRATES